Skip to main content

 Have you ever considered the possibility of waking up one day to find your car missing?
 It's a common concern among car owners.
 Imagine the immediate shock followed by the daunting task of reshuffling your daily schedule.
 From arranging alternative transportation for your family to the often tedious process of filing insurance claims, the repercussions of car theft extend far beyond the initial loss.

-Every year, certain makes and models of vehicles are targeted for theft more frequently than others. Équité Association, the Canadian non-profit organization that works to combat insurance fraud, has released their list of the top 10 stolen cars in Canada, as well as the top 10 list for each province (where vehicle insurance is private).
+Every year, certain makes and models of vehicles are targeted for theft more frequently than others. Équité Association, the Canadian non-profit organization that works to combat insurance fraud, has released their list of the top 10 stolen cars in Canada for 2023, as well as the top 10 list for each province (where vehicle insurance is private).
+The 2024 list will be revealed at a similar time next year.

 Let’s take a look at their findings and consider the implications.